-1. Place the Key Fob in the ignition switch.

-- 2. Cycle the ignition switch ON/LOCK five times ending in the ON position (do not start the engine). - 3.
-Within 10 seconds of the final cycle, press the HAZ-ARD switch. - 4.
+- 1. Place the Key Fob in the ignition switch. - 2.
+Cycle the ignition switch from ON/RUN to OFF five times ending in the ON/RUN position (do not start the engine). - 3.
+Within 10 seconds of the final cycle, press the HAZ-ARD switch ON. - 4.
 A single chime will sound to signify that you have successfully completed the programming.